Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

 ### **Lesson 3: Creating our first Walker**
 Walkers are graph-traversing agents in Jaclang that perform tasks without requiring initialization and can define abilities for various node types.
 The Jaseci stack automatically converts walkers into RESTful API endpoints.

-First create a walker with name Relation and attribute since.
+First, create a walker named Relation with the attribute 'since'.
 ```jac
 walker Agent{
       has name: str;